Vishvenugopal/ClipBro/README.md

-# Universal Clipboard
+# ClipBro

-Powerful screenshot & clipboard manager for Windows, with easy file sharing to phones.
+A powerful screenshot & clipboard manager for Windows, with easy file sharing to phones!

-Automatically captures copied text, images, and links.
+ClipBro automatically captures copied text, images, and links.
 Edit images with a full annotation toolkit, organize clips into folders, and share via QR codes or temporary links.

 ## Features